 MINUTES OF THE GENERAL MEMBERSHIP MEETING

 Roger Ferguson called the meeting to order at 12 noon.
-The meeting was attended by approximately 31 members.
+A count of the attendees was not taken.

 NASA Liaison Report